Rikj000/DietPi-Image-Customizer/README.md

 # DietPi Image Customization Script

-This script customizes a DietPi image by modifying its configuration files (`dietpi.txt` and optionally `dietpi-wifi.txt`).
+This script customizes a DietPi image by modifying its configuration files (`dietpi.txt` and optionally `dietpi-wifi.txt` and `cmdline.txt`).
 It supports downloading the image from a URL, verifying its integrity, and repacking it after customization.

 ## Usage